When they run smoothly, joint tenancies can be a good source of income for landlords. This three-minute read explains how to get the best out of them.

 - Always notify people who sign up to be the sole guarantor on a joint tenancy that they’re liable for all rent and damages.
 Often a parent thinks they’re just covering their own child – not all the tenants.

-To find out how PR Lettings & Management can help manage your property in Preston, South Ribble, Chorley and East Lancashire and avoid tenancy troubles, get in touch.
+To find out how PR Lettings & Management can help manage your property in Preston, Leyland and Chorley and avoid tenancy troubles, get in touch.

 *Always check the terms of your rental agreement and, if in doubt, seek expert advice.